DALLAS GREASE TRAP SERVICES

 Most jurisdictions now require food service establishments (FSEs) to abide by a regular schedule for cleaning their grease interceptors.
-It is unacceptable to merely clean them as needed or any schedule short of precise intervals.
+It is unacceptable to merely clean them as needed or on anything other than a precise schedule.
 If you have any questions regarding if your schedule is sufficient for your particular needs, the local authorities will be happy to give you guidance.

 Can I use my own employees to clean my grease interceptor?

 Unless you have employees who have been properly trained and have enough experience, this is not advisable.
-There are acceptable standards which must be met and the correct cleaning / service reports must be submitted to city officials.
-Dallas Grease Trap Services is a member of the Preferred Pumper Program so it is recognized as a competent authority in the standards issued by local authorities.
-This assures that the job is done right and any problems with non-compliance with local codes are eliminated.
+There are acceptable standards that must be met, and the correct cleaning/service reports must be submitted to city officials.
+Dallas Grease Trap Services is a member of the Preferred Pumper Program.
+It is recognized as a competent authority in the standards issued by local authorities.
+This assures that the job is done right, and any problems from non-compliance with local codes are eliminated.

-In addition, members of the Preferred Pumper Program are certified in the field of knowledge required to follow the proper criteria prescribed by the authorities.
-While not a requirement, the use of PPP registered service companies is encouraged by them.
+Members of the Preferred Pumper Program are certified to follow the proper criteria prescribed by the authorities.
+While not a requirement, the use of PPP registered service companies is encouraged by the authorities.

 PPP members are regulated by the authorities to assure FSEs are charged a fair and reasonable price for their services.
 They are required to offer a flat rate for HGI pumping and a per-gallon charge for GGIs.
 City officials recommend that you contact several PPP members if you wish to shop around for the best deal.